General Information

 About the area

 Powdermill Nature Reserve is somewhat remote and sits in the valley between two ridges with a lot of surrounding state park and forest lands (i.e., lots of opportunities for hiking, exploring, etc.).
 If you wish to extend your stay before or after the workshop, places worth visiting include Linn Run State Park (4 mi), Forbes State Forest (5 mi), Laurel Summit State Park (10 mi), Frank Lloyd Wright’s Fallingwater (25 mi), and Ohiopyle/Ohiopyle State Park (30 mi).
-Barb’s Country store in Rector (3 mi) is the closest place for a few essentials or delicious deli sandwich.
+Brenda’s Deli and Market in Rector (3 mi) is the closest place for a few essentials or delicious deli sandwich.
 Ligonier, about 8 miles away, is the closest town and has plenty of shopping, restaurants, and a grocery store.
 A short drive farther west on Route 30 (~15 minutes) will take you to Latrobe, the closest city with large shopping centers and medical facilities.

 What to pack